 They criticise what they understand to be the apparent abstract nature of analytic philosophy as they believe that it makes philosophy a disinterested activity, which is only involved with abstract reality.
-The contemporary materialist African philosophers draw inspiration from Karl Marx, because Marxism was the most plausible perspective for interpreting a 20th century world which was shaped and dominated by colonialism and neo-colonialism (ibid, p1321).
-In this regard, Nwala cites Okolo (1990) as follows:
+The contemporary materialist African philosophers draw inspiration from Karl Marx, because Marxism was the most plausible perspective for interpreting a 20th century world which was shaped and dominated by colonialism and neo-colonialism (Nwala 2010: 123).
+In this regard, Nwala cites Okolo (1990: 130) as follows: Karl Marx made use of philosophy, not just to interpret the world, but more importantly to change it, a pointer the clear conception of the social and practical function of philosophy.
+This conception is equally reminiscent of Mao's constant call to liberate philosophy from the confines of the philosophers' lecture rooms and text books and to turn it into a sharp weapon of struggle in the hands of the masses.

-Karl Marx made use of philosophy, not just to interpret the world, but more importantly to change it, a pointer the clear conception of the social and practical function of philosophy.
-This conception is equally reminiscent of Mao's constant call to liberate philosophy from the confines of the philosophers' lecture rooms and text books and to turn it into a sharp weapon of struggle in the hands of the masses (Okolo but should be used materially to effect social change.
+This is to say that the materialist school of contemporary African philosophy is interested in the idea of social change.
+It also implies that philosophy should not be confined to the class rooms and libraries alone, but should be used materially to effect social change.
 They believe that philosophy, especially African philosophy, should be a tool for social change, and the emancipation of the African peoples from the clutches of colonialism and neo-colonialism.
 It was a philosophy for mass action, for the people to awake and take their destiny in their own hands.
 To them, if philosophy cannot be used as vehicle for social change, then philosophy could be said to be useless to the ordinary man on the streets of Nigeria, Kenya, Ghana, Uganda, South Africa, Sudan, and so many African countries where the people are struggling to feel any form of impact of leadership in a positive way.